jongomezdev/Password-Generator/README.md

 ---

 Available for clone or download.
-Languages used were HTML, CSS & Javascript
+Languages used were HTML, CSS & Javascript.

 ### Usage Directions: